Mook-as/stackato-doc/admin/server/aok.rst

       Proc.new {|name| name.gsub(/@.*$/,'')}

   Value must be valid ruby code.
-Since the provided code will be accepting arbitrary user input.
-Administrators are urged to use this setting only when absolutely necessary, and to check the code thoroughly for possible security implications.
+Since the provided code will be accepting arbitrary user input, administrators are urged to use this setting only when absolutely necessary, and to check the code thoroughly for possible security implications.